Our 30 favorite turtleneck sweaters at the movies – Reel

 Al Pacino and Marthe Keller, “Bobby Deerfield”, 1977.

-It’s a film that makes you want to take a tour of Mahogany ” (Berry Gordy, 1975)
+It's a film that makes you want to go around Mahogany " (Berry Gordy, 1975)

-This may be a surprise for those of you who know Diana Ross as a singer: in this film produced by Motown, she is also an actress and a stylist and the least we can say is that her creations lack neither color nor vitality.
+This may come as a surprise to those of you who know Diana Ross as a singer: in this film produced by Motown, she is also an actress and stylist and the least we can say is that her creations are not lacking in color or vitality.

-Also present in the cast: Anthony Perkins and Billy Dee Williams, the future Lando Calrissian from “Star Wars”.
+Also in the cast are Anthony Perkins and Billy Dee Williams, the future Lando Calrissian from "Star Wars."

-If “Mahogany” is a film about fashion and its behind the scenes, it is also an opportunity to see other ideas for associations with the turtleneck.
+If "Mahogany" is a film about fashion and its backstage, it is also an opportunity to see other ideas for pairing with the turtleneck.
 Billy Dee Williams' first outfits confirm this.
 We can do even cooler: shearling jacket, pink turtleneck, light blue jeans, brown boots.

-So much for the first meeting, and what Billy Dee Wiiliams teaches us here is that the turtleneck in the cinema is not condemned to formal outfits.
+That's it for the first meeting, and what Billy Dee Williams teaches us here is that the turtleneck in cinema is not condemned to formal outfits.

 diana ross billy dee williams mahogany turtleneck sweater black white